 Men, masculinities, and environmental issues

-There is a growing body of research, advocacy, and activism making the links between patriarchy and the destruction of the environment, highlighting the role that social constructions of masculinity play in shaping our relationships with the natural world.
+There is a growing body of research, advocacy, and activism making the links between patriarchy and harms against the environment and non-human animals, highlighting the role that social constructions of masculinity play in shaping our relationships with the natural world.

 The climate crisis

 Climate change is gendered in both its causes and effects.
-There is substantial evidence that global heating is exacerbating gendered as well as other social inequities, with women (as well as other marginalised groups) tending to be worse hit by its effects.
-For instance, women’s livelihoods are often the first to be lost as a consequence of the climate crisis, worsening their economic position in society.
-Masculine norms and expectations also appear to be contributing significantly to climate change itself.
-On average, men tend to have larger carbon footprints than women (especially those who are wealthy, white, and in the Global North), and to express less concern about climate change, or willingness to change their behaviour.
+There is substantial evidence that global heating is exacerbating gendered as well as other social inequities, with women (as well as other marginalised groups) worse hit by its effects.
+For instance, women’s livelihoods are often the first to be lost as a consequence of climate breakdown, weakening their economic position in society.
+Masculine norms expectations also appear to be contributing significantly to climate change itself.
+On average, men have larger carbon footprints than women (especially those who are wealthier, white, and in the Global North), due to factors such as eating red meat and driving more.
+They also express lower levels of concern about climate change or willingness to change their behaviour than women on average.
 Men tend to engage less in recycling than women, for instance.
-They also appear to dominate climate change denialism.
-Meanwhile, women are frequently underrepresented in global climate change decision-making, connected to men’s dominance of institutions such as politics, business, science, and technology – described by Sherilyn MacGregor as the ‘masculinisation of environmentalism’.
+They also appear to be more likely to take up climate change denial.
+Meanwhile, women are frequently underrepresented in environmental decision-making, connected to men’s dominance of institutions such as politics, business, science, and technology – described by MacGregor as the ‘masculinisation of environmentalism’.

 Resources: